 We will cover the direct expenses you have to pay to find and rent a home.
 We will not cover the cost of utilities or any refurbishment.

-If you or any research staff employed on your grant will be doing research away from your home laboratory, we'll help with the additional costs of working on the project overseas.
+If you or any research staff employed on your grant will be doing research away from your host organisation, we'll help with the additional costs of working on the project overseas.
 Please see the 'Overseas allowances' section for details.

 Costs you may ask for (you will have to justify these costs in your application):